ThomasSanson/the-devsecops-plugin/README.md

 ## About

-The DevSecOps Plugin is a comprehensive toolset designed to streamline and enforce DevSecOps practices in your development workflow.
+The DevSecOps Toolbox is a comprehensive toolset designed to streamline and enforce DevSecOps practices in your development workflow.
 It integrates various tools and best practices for continuous integration, security scanning, code quality analysis, and deployment automation.

 ### Key Features